 d.
 When ASEBP receives a notice that another organization has corrected an individual’s personal information, ASEBP must also correct that same personal information about the individual that is in its custody or under its control.

-Note: Corrections to names and addresses must be submitted through the employer (Early Retirees, substitute teachers and casual staff submit corrections directly to ASEBP).
+Note: Corrections to names and addresses must be submitted through the employer (Early Retirees and those participating in the Supplemental Package submit corrections directly to ASEBP).

 6.5 If an individual notifies ASEBP that a third party has provided information which is not correct, ASEBP will give the individual the name and address of that third party so that the information may be corrected.